Edmonton Transit Service: Commuter and regional service fares

 Some routes have different fare structures due to the distance they cover or because they enter different municipalities outside of Edmonton.

 Spruce Grove

-Fares effective 1 January 2022 for commuter routes 560, 561, and 565 to Spruce Grove, Acheson, and Stony Plain:
+Fares effective 3 December 2023 for route 560 to Spruce Grove:

+Fares do not include transferability to ETS.
 No additional fare for U-Pass holders.

-Fort Saskatchewan

-Fares effective 1 January 2021 for commuter route 580 to Fort Saskatchewan:

-U-Pass holders pay no additional fare.
-Low income riders qualify for additional discounts under the "Everyone Rides Program".

 Beaumont

-Fares effective 1 October 2017 for route 540 to Beaumont:
+Fares effective 2 April 2024 for route 540 to Beaumont:

 Children under 12 ride free (with an accompanying fare-paying passenger).
 Beaumont tickets, passes and transfers cannot be used on regular ETS services.
-The U-Pass is not accepted on route 540, however the option is being considered for the future.
+The U-Pass is accepted on route 540 through the Arc card.

 Edmonton International Airport

 Fares for route 747 to the Edmonton International Airport, effective 14 May 2018: